marandra/hprfe2/docs/source/getstarted.rst

   case_0 _30m_200ip
   case_0 _30m_ROMip

-The file structure will be like this:
+The file structure will be:

 .. code-block:: console